hantingxie/gamesparks-docs-v2/MARKDOWN/Tutorials/Capabilities/README.md

 * To able to view the configuration of Virtual Goods and Achievements but not be able to edit them.
 * To be prevented from either editing or viewing the Integrations and Downloadables sections.

-You can quickly set up this sort of mixed permissions for users as a specific set of capabilities.
+You can quickly set up this sort of mixed permissions for users as a specific set of capabilities and, additionally, refine the permissions in the Manage section for Screens and Snippets.

 ## Collaborators and Group Permissions